Reviewing strings in Firefox desktop

 The review process consists of three parts:

 • Review strings landing in mozilla-central.
-Currently comm-central doesn’t undergo a similar review process.

-Things to look out for:
+Things to look out for during the review process:

 • Unclear strings and missing localization comments: the best way to identify them is to translate the strings, only having the string and comment as context (not the entire file, or the bug).
-For example: is the word used both a noun and a verb in English?
+For example: is the word used as both a noun and a verb in English?
 Is the ID clear enough to give context (e.g. buttonLabel)?

 • String changes without new IDs.